1. What is the purpose of the Myatt Center for Diversity and Inclusion?

-No; any and all members of the University community, regardless of background are welcome and encouraged to stop by and chat with the Director, check out the Resource Center, and attend Student Center for Diversity and Inclusion events!
+No; any and all members of the University community, regardless of background are welcome and encouraged to stop by and chat with the Director, check out the Resource Center, and attend Myatt Center for Diversity and Inclusion events!

 6. What types of programs and events does the Student Center for Diversity and Inclusion sponsor?

-During the past year, Student Center for Diversity and Inclusion staff members have presented activities and workshops in classrooms and residence halls and co-sponsored programs with the International Services Office, the Office of Undergraduate Admissions, and various student organizations.
-In the coming months, the Student Center for Diversity and Inclusion plans to sponsor events such as guest speakers, movie nights, cultural craft nights, and poetry slams.
+During the past year, Myatt Center for Diversity and Inclusion staff members have presented activities and workshops in classrooms and residence halls and co-sponsored programs with the International Services Office, the Office of Undergraduate Admissions, and various student organizations.
+In the coming months, the Myatt Center for Diversity and Inclusion plans to sponsor events such as guest speakers, movie nights, cultural craft nights, and poetry slams.
 If there's a specific event you'd like to see, please let us know!

 7. Are there student groups which celebrate various aspects of diversity (ie religion, ethnicity, gender, sexual orientation)?

 UNH has many clubs and organizations to choose from!
 Examples of student organizations include the following:

 Cultural Greek-Lettered Organizations

 International Student Association (ISA)

 Mogalize (UNH's organization for trans-identified students and their allies)